 4. Record your every thought.

 You might find yourself driving when a good idea about organizing comes to you or you might recall something that you really need to write down.
 No need to pull over and start writing, record instead!
-Pull off to the side of the road and use a small hand held tape recorder.
+Pull off to the side of the road and use a small hand held tape recorder or phone app.
 This is a wonderful tool to carry around with you, to record your thoughts, or your parking space number, or even a memorable telephone number you see on a billboard as you drive by.
 Use your handy recorder to be your second eyes and ears.

 5. Call ahead.

 When you're out running errands and you want to do something when you arrive back home, call ahead to your voice mail and leave yourself a message.
 As soon as you get home you can listen to your message and remember exactly what you wanted to do.